bcgov/bcregistry-gcp-jobs/reports/README.md

 CRON_SCHEDULE="..." - cron schedule expression in double quotes that determines frequency of report runs, see https://crontab.guru for details

-VAULT=... - 1password section of 'database' vault, 5 values are accepted: auth, pay, namex, entity (for lear db), notify (for notify-api db)
+VAULT=... - 1password section of 'database' vault, 3 values are accepted for OpenShift databases: pay, namex, entity (for lear db).
+For data warehouse connection, hosted in Google Cloud, the value should be gcp-warehouse.

 ## Development Environment